-This graph displays the council's actual net cash flow from operations as a proportion of its planned net cash flow from operations.
+The graph on the left displays the council's actual net cash flow from operations as a proportion of its planned net cash flow from operations.
 The council meets the operations control benchmark if its actual net cash flow from operations equals or is greater than its planned net cash flow from operations.